 Still, I had this lingering fear in the back of my mind: I was used to seeing my coworkers and supervisors on a daily basis, and using in-person skills to feel out how I was doing.
 Now, I was missing those seemingly crucial cues, and that made me fear the worst.

 I was suffering through Imposter Syndrome—the feeling that I was a fraud, that I wasn't worthy of my position, and that sooner or later, someone was going to find out.

 I had a sneaking suspicion that I couldn’t be the only one who felt this way.
 After interviewing leaders at established remote teams, my suspicions were confirmed: This feeling is largely normal.
-"The struggle is real; those first few days working remote seem so awkward, and you'll spend at least 10% of your time wondering if you're doing the right thing," confirms Greg Ciotti, Content Strategist at helpdesk company Help Scout.
+"The struggle is real.
+Those first few days working remote seem so awkward, and you'll spend at least 10% of your time wondering if you're doing the right thing," confirms Greg Ciotti, Content Marketing Lead Shopify and former marketer at Help Scout.

 So I started thinking: Is there any way to prevent Imposter Syndrome in remote teams?
 And what's it like for managers who need to evaluate these conflicted remote employees?
 Here are some best tricks of the trade from companies like Help Scout, GitHub, and Automattic.

 Make New Teammates Feel Welcome from the Start